manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ---
 > [!IMPORTANT]
-> ### In this discourse, we have showm a method by which some GenAI models (such as: llama3.2, deepseek-r1 and gemma3 etc) can be installed <ins>on-prem</ins> using Docker.
+> ### In this discourse, we have shown a method by which some GenAI models (such as: llama3.2, deepseek-r1 and gemma3 etc) can be installed <ins>on-prem</ins> using Docker.
 The same approach could be adopted for <ins>cloud-based</ins> workflow deployments such as when using Linux on an EC2 instance on AWS.
 > ### In our approach, the user may use the docker-installed GenAI models online or offline without the Internet.
 > ### Also, users or the enterprise do not need to pay token or API access charges since the method shown here does not use remote vendor-based API access points such as using OpenAIs ChatGPT UI.
 > ### In our example shown here, Ollama models' suite UI is used along with Docker to illustrate our method.
 OpenWebUI is used to provide a user-friendly UI for the installed GenAI models.